Here’s Why Exercise Slows the Aging Process

 These are all good reasons to be an exercise devotee.

 But what about aging?
-Can exercise somehow help you age better, to perhaps slow down the inevitable?
+Can exercise slows the aging process, and somehow help you age better, to perhaps slow down the inevitable?
 Well, according to some scientists studying the effects of exercise on aging, the answer is a resounding “yes”!

 Exercise and aging — a study